tmsmendez/tmsmendez.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit:  # leave blank to include all the news in the `_news` folder

 ---